 Wedding ceremonies taking place within Yellowstone will require a Special Use Permit, which costs $250.
 You will need to fill out an application for your permit and submit the completed form with the application fee.
 You’ll need to submit your application between 2 weeks to 12 months before your requested date.
 I always recommend submitting your permit as early as possible to give you the best odds of getting the location you want for your date.

-How to Apply for a Special Use Permit for Your Yellowstone Elopement
+How to Apply for Your Yellowstone Elopement Permit

 - Download the Special Use Permit application and fill out all relevant fields.